Roger Caillois: Key ideas on play

+Caillois focuses on the last two characteristics, rules and make-believe.
+According to Caillois, they "may be related" but are mutually exclusive: "Games are not ruled and make-believe.
+Rather, they are ruled or make-believe."

 Caillois' definition has itself been criticized by subsequent thinkers; and ultimately, despite Caillois' attempt at a definitive treatment, definitions of play remain open to negotiation.

 Caillois distinguished four categories of games: